-Junior employees will tend to take their behavioural cues from their direct-middle-managers.
+In practice, junior employees will tend to take their behavioural cues from their direct (middle) managers.
 Increasingly, firms are instituting interactive scenario-based training specifically focused on supporting and developing the behavioural skills of middle managers.
-Middle managers have an integral role to play in promoting-and overseeing adherence to-values and, more generally, in setting the "tone from above."
+Middle managers have an integral role to play in promoting (and overseeing adherence to) values and, more generally, in setting the "tone from above".